Who Is Billy Bush?

 The controversy broke just two days prior to Trump's second presidential debate with Democratic opponent Hillary Clinton, and the backlash was immediate with angry comments posted on the Today show and Bush’s Facebook pages.
 Bush released a statement saying he was “embarrassed and ashamed” about his part in the conversation.
 "It's no excuse, but this happened 11 years ago — I was younger, less mature, and acted foolishly in playing along.
 I'm very sorry," he said.

 The Today show suspended Bush indefinitely pending “further review” of his involvement in the recording.
 On October 17, 2016, NBC announced that Bush was leaving the show after reaching a settlement with the network.
 Today senior vice president Noah Oppenheim sent out a memo to show staff saying: "Billy Bush will be leaving the Today show's 9 a.m. hour, effective today.
 While he was a new member of the Today team, he was a valued colleague and longtime member of the broader NBC family.
 We wish him success as he goes forward."

 Bush said in a statement: "I am deeply grateful for the conversations I've had with my daughters, and for all of the support from family, friends and colleagues.
 I look forward to what lies ahead."

-Billy Bush and his wife Sydney Davis were married in 1998 and the couple has three daughters, Josephine, Mary and Lillie.
+Billy Bush and his wife, Sydney Davis, were married from 1998 until announcing their separation in September 2017.
+They have three daughters together: Josephine, Mary and Lillie.